Qjiasheng/INF-3DP/readme.md

 # Usages

-> Each field has both `train` and `test` file.
+> Each field has both `train` and `test` files.
 Once trained, run test to check results.
 A viewer based on pyvista and pyqt is provided to visulize volume field.
 >
 > :loudspeaker: Below we show some key result examples.
 Users can run and refactor codes to check detailed  results.